 This page gives brief details of:

-WASC 'in-person' meetings, at the RPSL, at Reading and the biennial week-end Conference have now been joined by quarterly 'on-line' meetings, via Zoom.
+WASC 'in-person' meetings, at the RPSL, and the biennial week-end Conference have now been joined by quarterly 'on-line' meetings, via Zoom.
 Advance details of Zoom meetings will be circulated to members by email.
-Files of past Zoom sessions are given on on the WASC Zoom session files page.

 WASC Meetings coming up